 Why subscribe?

-At a time when our institutions, and our children, are under attack by a tyrannical government that ignores the “consent of the governed” to perpetuate control, this newsletter seeks to spotlight the challenges we face — and offer hope for the future.
+At a time when our institutions, and our children, are under attack by Far Left activists who ignore the “consent of the governed” and seek to impose their own woke ideology, this newsletter tracks tyranny wherever it shows up — in politics or culture.

-I named this blog Made Orwell Fiction Again because George Orwell, a British author, penned a novel called 1984.
-Written after World War II, his book predicted a world of government censorship — where the Ministry of Truth is responsible for propaganda and for rewriting history, so familiar in our own times.
+I titled this blog Make Orwell Fiction Again after George Orwell, British author of the dystopian novel 1984.
+Written after World War II, his book predicted a world of government censorship — where the Ministry of Truth is responsible for propaganda and for rewriting history.
+In the UK now, censors are jailing citizens who speak up against transgender policies or rape of little girls by migrant Muslims.
+The only way I know to fight back is to stand and speak the truth.

-I think the message is too important not to share as widely as I can.
 If you can afford to support my work, thank you.
-But if times are tough, sign up for free.
+If times are tough, sign up for free.

 Stay up-to-date